vzvu3k6k/nlp-colloquium-jp.github.io/_schedule/2022-07-27_yoshinari-fujinuma.md

 date: 2022-07-27 12:00:00+0900
 inline: false
 name: 藤沼祥成
-affiliation: "AWS AI [*Work done while at Univ. of Colorado Boulder]"
+affiliation: "AWS AI [*Work done at Univ. of Colorado Boulder]"
 bio: Yoshinari Fujinuma obtained his PhD at University of Colorado Boulder, where he was advised by Jordan Boyd-Graber, Katharina Kann, and Michael J. Paul.
 His PhD research includes analysis and improvement on cross-lingual models.
 website: https://akkikiki.github.io/
 topic: "Match the Script, Adapt if Multilingual: Analyzing the Effect of Multilingual Pretraining on Cross-lingual Transferability*"